The best warming essential oils for the colder months

 While feeling warm induces a feeling of being relaxed, feeling cold can do the opposite – making you feel alert and maybe even a bit on edge.

-So let’s see how we can we beat the cold and bring some warmth in your body through the power of aromatherapy…
+So let’s see how we can beat the cold and bring some warmth to your body through the power of aromatherapy…

 Exploring essential aromatherapy oils that create a warming effect